By Brandon Madgwick, Consultant at Freethinking

 Building confidence, building openness

-By broadening the collaboration approach to include a team’s interaction with other teams in the tribe, everyone gets a shared understanding of each team’s priorities and statuses, knowing who their stakeholders are, and better understanding their mandate.
+By broadening the collaboration approach to include a team’s interaction with other teams in the tribe, everyone gets a shared understanding of each team’s priorities and statuses, knowing who their stakeholders are, and a better understanding of their mandate.
 This facilitates better, faster decision-making – and always for the benefit of the tribe.

-Get up and talk to your team or to other teams.
+Get up and talk to your team or other teams.
 Discussion is necessary and healthy, and you’ll be amazed at how much you will hear when you start listening more closely to those around you.

 “When we collaborate, we feel included, the team interaction is heightened, and colleagues are engaged and tend to open up more easily.”

-Great products come from great teams
+Great products come from great teams.

 In my experience, what makes a successful product manager is the team that she has beside her.
 It’s essential to have knowledgeable Technical Leads with the vision to stretch technology’s potential, a Design Lead with an innate understanding of the art that goes into truly appealing to customer needs, and a talented, versatile pool of developers, testers and analysts.